the-database/mpv-upscale-2x_animejanai/README.md

 ## Simplified Setup Instructions using MPV_lazy
 [MPV_lazy](https://github.com/hooke007/MPV_lazy) prepackages most of the required components (Python, VapourSynth, vs-mlrt) so it simplifies the initial setup.
-1. Download the latest MPV_lazy exe and vsCuda.7z file from the [releases page](https://github.com/hooke007/MPV_lazy/releases).
+1. Download the latest MPV_lazy exe and vsMega.7z file from the [releases page](https://github.com/hooke007/MPV_lazy/releases).
 3. Run the MPV_lazy exe to self extract into a newly created mpv-lazy directory.
 Move the mpv-lazy directory to a permanent location.
-Extract vsCuda into the same mpv-lazy directory.
+Extract vsMega into the same mpv-lazy directory.
 4. Optionally, delete everything inside the portable_config directory in the mpv-lazy directory if you want to remove the mpv-lazy config customizations.
 5. Optionally, download latest beta mpv.net from https://github.com/mpvnet-player/mpv.net/releases and extract its contents to the mpv-lazy directory if you would like to use mpv.net over mpv.
 6. Download ONNX models and move to `mpv-lazy/vapoursynth64/plugins/vsmlrt-cuda`.